AdaCore/learn/content/labs/intro-to-ada/chapters/records.rst

         #.
 Declare the :ada:`Item` record.

         #.
-Declare the :ada:`Inventory` record.

-        #.
 Implement the :ada:`Init` function.

         #.
 Implement the :ada:`Add` procedure.

-        #.
-Implement the :ada:`Display` procedure.

 **Requirements**:

     #.
 Record :ada:`Item` collects information about products from the store.

         #.
-To keep it simple, this record only contains the quantity and price
+To keep it simple, this record only contains the name, quantity and
-           of each item.
+           price of each item.

         #.
-The record elements must be named :ada:`Quantity` and :ada:`Price`.
+The record components are:

+            - :ada:`Name` of :ada:`Item_Name` type;

+            - :ada:`Quantity` of :ada:`Natural` type;

+            - :ada:`Price` of :ada:`Float` type.

     #.
-Record :ada:`Inventory` collects information about the inventory.

-        #.
-We're only interested in the assets here.

-    #.
 Function :ada:`Init` returns an initialized item (of :ada:`Item` type).

         #.
-This function must also display the item name.
+Function :ada:`Init` must also display the item name by calling the
+           :ada:`To_String` function for the :ada:`Item_Name` type.

+            - This is already implemented in the code below.

     #.
-Procedure :ada:`Add` adds an item to the inventory.
+Procedure :ada:`Add` adds an item to the assets.

         #.
 Since we want to keep track of the assets, the implementation must
-           accumulate the total amount of each item in this element.
+           accumulate the total amount of each item.

-    #.
-Procedure :ada:`Display` displays information about the inventory.

-**Remarks**:

-    #.
-The code below doesn't have an :ada:`Init` subprogram for the
-       :ada:`Inventory` type.

-        #.
-In order for the system to have correct information about the
-           assets, you should declare a default value.

-        #.
-Alternatively, you could implement an :ada:`Init` subprogram and
-           make sure it's called in the :ada:`Check` procedure below.

 .. code:: ada lab=Records.Inventory